demirelozan/demirelozan/README.md

 -->
 - 🔭 I’m currently working on Ogus Games.
 - 🌱 I’m interested in Game Development, Audio Programming and AI.
-- 💬 Ask me about You can ask me anything that you think I can answer.
+- 💬 You can ask me anything that you think I can answer.
 - 📫 How to reach me: You can reach me via email: ozan.demirel@hotmail.com.
 - ⚡ Fun fact: I love playing games and making music.
 <!--